Learn how to crop images quickly, with or without resampling the image in the process.

 Choosing a file format for saving the cropped file

 Use the File format dropdown list to choose between Same format as original file, JPEG or TIFF.
 If you choose JPEG, you can also set a JPEG quality level using the corresponding dropdown list.
 If you choose Same format as original file, when you crop a file that is neither TIFF nor JPEG format, FotoStation will display a dialog box that lets you choose between JPEG or TIFF or cancelling the operation altogether.

 Save softcrop data to original file: Applies the crop frame to the original file.
 This may be a good idea if you would like to return to the image later and evaluate or change the crop frame.
 The crop frame can be removed entirely later by resetting the crop as outlined above.

 Set filedate from original file: Saves the new image with the time and date of the original file.

 By clicking on the Image Size button you can see and change the print size of an image.
 You can lock the width, height, width and height, and resolution and then adjust the values.
 Notice the Target Screen setting, which is the basis of all quality calculations.
 You should set the target screen according to what the image will be used for.
 The target screen is the printing raster screen used when printing on paper.
-The quality value is image resolution/target screen.
+The quality value is the image resolution/target screen.
 A value of 2 is normal.
 This value is only relevant for printing.

-If resampling has been enabled in the options dialog you can also specify the image dimensions in pixels, you can set an output image size in megabytes, and you can change the output resolution of the image.
+If resampling has been enabled in the options dialog you can also specify the image dimensions in pixels, set an output image size in megabytes, and change the output resolution of the image.